What to Look for on OTC Drug Labels

 Uses.
 Symptoms or diseases the product can treat or prevent

 Directions.
 Specific age categories, how much or how many to take, how to take, and how often and how long to take.
-Note that there may be different instructions, depending on the age of the person who will use the medication.
+Note that there may be different instructions, depending on the age of the person who will use the medicine.

 Other information.
 How to store the product properly and information about certain ingredients, like the amount of calcium, potassium, or sodium the product contains

 Inactive ingredients.
 Substances like colors, flavors, or fillers that do not contribute to the action of the medication.
-Some products may contain sugars like sugar, glucose, fructose, or corn syrup that some people need to avoid.
+Some products may contain sugars like glucose, fructose, or corn syrup that some people need to avoid.
 Some products contain alcohol.
 This may cause problems if taken in large enough doses.

 The label also tells you: